xuri/excelize-doc/en/pivot.md

 `Name` specifies the name of the data field.
 Maximum `255` characters are allowed in data field name, excess characters will be truncated.

+`SelectedItems` option is used to specify the default selected items in a pivot table field.
+The selected items must fall within the range of items selected in the pivot table.

+`SelectedItems` specifies the default selected items in a pivot table field.
+The selected items must be values within the cell range referenced by that field.

 ## Create pivot table {#AddPivotTable}

 ```go